dattalab/keypoint-moseq/docs/source/troubleshooting.rst

     import jax
     jax.config.read('jax_enable_x64')

-If the output is ``True`` (i.e. JAX is using double-precision), then please contact calebsw@gmail.com and include the data used for fitting as well as the most recent model checkpoint.
+If the output is ``True`` (i.e. JAX is using double-precision), then please contact calebsw@gmail.com and include the config, the data used for fitting, and the most recent model checkpoint.

 Installation errors